 MDT Career Advancement Options

-MDTs have multiple options to advance their careers.
-Some MDTs may choose to pursue advanced degrees, such as a master’s or doctoral degree, which can open doors to positions like manager, administrative director or medical director.
-These roles involve management of people and teams and are well-suited for those who excel at leadership and have great organization and communication skills.
-These roles allow one to have greater influence on the direction and quality of an institution and come with great responsibility.
+These roles involve management of people and teams.
+This is a great option for those who excel at leadership and have great organization and communication skills.
+These roles allow you to have a greater influence on direction and quality of an institution.

 Molecular Diagnostics Technologist Job Outlook